pedropreciado/chromestesia/README.md

 ### Background and Overview

-Chromestesia is a songwriting tool that uses visuals and audio to help keep musicians in time.
-A traditional metronome only uses audible beats to help the musician keep tempo, but what sets this tool apart is the use of visuals to enhance the songwriting experience.
+Chromestesia is a songwriting tool, inspired by the metronome, that uses audio and visuals to help musicians maintain timing and tempo.
+Traditionally, a metronome uses only audible beats to assist in staying on tempo, so what sets this tool apart is the use of visuals to enhance the songwriting experience.

 [Chromesthesia](https://en.wikipedia.org/wiki/Chromesthesia) is a type of synesthesia is which heard sounds automatically and involuntarily evoke an experience of color.

-Users will have the ability to select a color or colors of their choosing, and the selected set of colors will be rendered in time with the tempo and time signature they selected.
+Users will have the ability to select a color or set of colors which will then be rendered in time with the tempo and time signature they selected.

-Also, users can be given complimentary colors based on the color harmonies.
+Complimentary colors will also be given to the user based on the color harmonies.

 ### Functionality & MVP